2512001/Eshop/README.md

 ## License

-This project is licensed under the deepak and team License.
+This project is licensed under the MIT License.